InTerLudE7/Learning/README.md

 * Check list:
 - Combine a good editor with python, r, latex.
 (VS Code).
-- Learn Courses by Pr.Fu and Pr.Zhu after ICSA 2025.
+- Learn Courses by Pr.Fu and Pr.Zhu.
 - Use the Void to code.
+- Let's play with iKraph.
+To draw the knowledge map.